workframers/garamond/README.md

 ### About the name

-Garamond is the name of a publishing house in Umberto Eco's 1988 novel _Foucault's Pendulum_.
+Garamond is the name of a publishing company in Umberto Eco's 1988 novel _Foucault's Pendulum_.